 Sales Operations focuses on the processes and activities within a sales organization that enable, support, and drive front-line sales teams to be more efficient.

 Sales Ops creates systems and structures while delivering technologies to support data-driven and incremental improvements to the sales motion.

 What is Revenue Operations?

-Where Sales Op is focused exclusively on sales, Rev Ops fills in the gaps.
+Where Sales Op is focused exclusively on sales, Rev Ops takes a much broader view.